-Changing consumer behaviour in travel asks for new technologies
+Changing consumer behavior in travel asks for new technologies

 Looking specifically at the travel industry it is probably AI that brings the most useful technologies and tools.
-Compared to other industries, the travel sector bears one of the greatest potential to experience a valuable impact through AI (McKinsey, 2018).
+Compared to other industries, the travel sector bears one of the greatest potentials to experience a valuable impact through AI (McKinsey, 2018).
 Services and offers that have pleased consumers in the past are quickly outdated and replaced.
 Newer, faster and more efficient technologies take over.
-The consumer travel trends are moving towards an instant assistance, smooth-multi-source handling and individualized services (newgenapps, 2018).
+The consumer travel trends are moving towards instant assistance, smooth multi-source handling and individualized services (newgenapps, 2018).
 Travel companies that still rely on old technology are at risk to lose their clients

 Examples of existing Robots in the travel industry

 The travel industry has already been adopting humanoid robots.
 This has happened to different degrees and with different success.
 Here is a list of the most known examples of humanoid robots changing more than just the future of travel agents:

 1.)
 Henn-na Hotel: Humanoid robots taking over the hotel business

 The Henn-na Hotel (translates as “Strange Hotel”) in Nagasaki is the very first fully robot-staffed hotel in the world.
 It opened up in 2015 and its hotel business is almost entirely run by robots.
 From a cloak robot, to check-in robots, porter robots to concierge robots.
 This hotel incorporates all future robots representing the travel future.

 2.)
 Airport guide and airport cleaning robots: Making air travel easier

 We all know the trouble of getting to the correct gate at all these huge airports around the world.
 In case you find yourself in this situation again anytime soon, there is a slight chance that a humanoid robot, designed by LG, will assist you in getting to the right gate at the right time.